 Regarding this trope, usually one or the other is the protagonist while the other is the antagonist (sometimes the latter appears as an army of mooks).
 When the samurai is the protagonist, more often than not, s/he is a master swordsman who is either humble, or the silent type, able to slice a speeding bullet in two without even so much giving a snarl, as s/he cuts armies of ninja down with a single swipe.
 As a mook?
 Usually the samurai is just a loud, bullying dumbass with a sword... live and learn.

 In contrast, the ninja protagonist is clever and capable of numerous death traps and tactics, even using occult wizardry sometimes to literally burn through the opposition.
 As a mook?
 Slithery shadow thugs who're good at killing, but terrible when facing the samurai one-on-one.

 Rare, but not impossible however, is the concept of both samurai and ninja protagonists working double-team, helping each other balance out weaknesses, but usually arguing about principles and combat stratagem.
 Regardless, when combined, armies tend to fall faster than sakura petals in a stiff breeze.
-Strangely (and some might say sadly), there isn't an equivalent Ninja In Samurai Town

 - Tenchu puts players in the shoes of a ninja with plenty of samurai Mooks to assassinate.

 - Muramasa: The Demon Blade has both ninja and samurai as enemies and allies at various points.
 The protagonists are a ninja and a princess who's possessed by the spirit of a samurai.